 - OverTimeLimit - Amount by which a job can exceed its time limit before it is killed.
 A system-wide configuration parameter.

 Backfill scheduling is a time consuming operation.
 Locks are released briefly every two seconds so that other options can be processed, for example to process new job submission requests.
 Backfill scheduling can optionally continue execution after the lock release and ignore newly submitted jobs (SchedulerParameters=bf_continue).
 Doing so will permit consideration of more jobs, but may result in the delayed scheduling of newly submitted jobs.
-A list of SchedulerParameters configuration parameters related to backfill scheduling follows.
-See the slurm.conf(5) man page for more details.
+A partial list of SchedulerParameters configuration parameters related to backfill scheduling follows.
+For more details and a complete list of the backfill related SchedulerParameters see the slurm.conf(5) man page.

 - bf_continue - If set, then continue backfill scheduling after periodically releasing locks for other operations.